lebesnec/non-parker-square/README.md

 To run this script install node.js, run `npm install` and then use `npm start` to try every possible values <= 10000 for the central "un-squared" value of the square.
 You can also use the first argument to try a higher limit, ex: `npm start 50000`.
-I haven't found anything yet :( For some reason it's actually way faster to run the js script directly in the Chrome console.
+I haven't found anything yet :(

 Exemple of a correct magic square of squares (but with repeating numbers):